Pleasuredomes/twitter-agent/README.md

    - Create a new Google Sheet:
      1. Go to [Google Sheets](https://sheets.google.com)
      2. Create a new spreadsheet
-     3. Create three sheets named: "Posts", "Interactions", and "Approvals"
+     3. Create a sheet named "Approvals"
      4. Share the spreadsheet with the service account email (found in your credentials JSON)
      5. Copy the spreadsheet ID from the URL (the long string between /d/ and /edit)